kenlukas/teractf/Lunch_and_Learns/Jul_2025/Web-Trickster/README.md

 ![fail2](./fail2.png)

-Okay, while it didn't work we have a different error message.
+Okay, while it didn't work, we have a different error message.
 These look like hex characters.
 Looking at them in CyberChef, I see that it's the first four characters of the file!

 ![error_mess.png](./error_mess.png)

-There are probably easier ways of doing the next part but I'm going to add four characters to the beginning of the file:
+There are probably easier ways of doing the next part, but I'm going to add four characters to the beginning of the file:

 ![header](./header.png)

-then in `hexedit` convert them to the first four values of a PNG file.
+Then, in `hexedit`, convert them to the first four values of a PNG file.

 ![png_format](./png_format.png)